 We store emotions in our muscles.
 Hormones and pheromones change emotional responses.
 Emotions have a bio chemical component in addition to being mental processes.
-As an example: if you get hit, the pain and fear from getting hurt gets stored in the muscle and body where you were hit upon.
+As an example: if you get hit, the pain and fear of getting hurt gets stored in the muscle and body where you were hit upon.

-This is why for more serious work in handling emotions, I have my students exercise, dance and when possible get massage.
+This is why for more serious work in handling emotions, I have my students exercise, dance and when possible get a massage.

 Emotional responses are also stored in how and the style with which we express and tell our stories.

 Three: Emotions add depth to your experiences.

 Emotions add richness and persistence to your efforts.
 Without our emotions, we wouldn’t push through the more difficult challenges in life.
 When we approach something emotionally, we dig and dive into that process much deeper.
 The difference between failure and success are often within the emotional response.
 This knife cuts both directions of course, but without emotions, we wouldn’t be here now.
 Learning how to work emotionally is far more than simply removing all your clingy responses.

 In working with people, I have discovered a very interesting truth:

 It takes 3 seconds to process a thought yet it takes 3 months to process a deep emotion.

 This has profound implication on how to work through problems.

 Great patience is required when working through the more emotional challenges of our life.
 A person often gets frustrated they cannot work through their emotions as fast as they figure things out intellectually.
 As a result, many processes of healing are a back an forth affair as we go between intellectual realizations and emotional release.